fourthirty-two/the-madison-reunion/_posts/2017-06-20-ticketed-events.md

   <dd>KEY NOTE: JAZZ AND SPOKEN WORD; TBA.</dd>
 </dl>

-Conference registrants will receive via email a discount code to purchase tickets for the following shows once they are on sale.
+Conference registrants will receive via email a discount code to purchase tickets for these shows once they are on sale.